acmi-lab/humaneval-workshop/_pages/07_coc.md

 ### Acknowledgements

-Original text courtesy of [ConfCodeofConduct](https://confcodeofconduct.com/), [Speak Up!](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html), [Django](https://www.djangoproject.com/conduct/), and [Project Jupyter](https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md), modified by the HAMLETS organizing committee.
+Original text courtesy of [ConfCodeofConduct](https://confcodeofconduct.com/), [Speak Up!](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html), [Django](https://www.djangoproject.com/conduct/), and [Project Jupyter](https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md), modified by the organizing committee.
 We are grateful to those projects for contributing these materials under open licensing terms for us to easily reuse.
 All content on this page is licensed under a Creative Commons Attribution license.